MrBlacksin/G-Aura-Launcher/README.md

 The website is built with pure HTML/CSS/JavaScript.
 MrBlacksin (TechNote8T, MadCat)

+## 📄 License

+This project is distributed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

 ### Local Development
 ```bash
 # Simply open index.html in your browser